ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 MOTIVATION

-Furthermore, I am motivated to create ways cultural movements can harmonise and innovate through tensions in the ways history is framed and viewed, and applied through engineering, economics, society, and commerce.
+By sourcing geologic, paleo-magnetic and geomagnetic resonance research to create woven tapestries, the resulting artworks create a background, textural and visual reference for scientific, innovation, economic, and political conversations, as well as addressing social dynamics relative to migration and place making.
+Furthermore, I am motivated to create ways cultural movements can harmonize and innovate through tensions in the ways history is framed and viewed, and then applied through engineering, economics, society, and commerce.
 Working with traditions in art and craft, geological research and data to make machine woven tapestries, the invisible and ineffable relationships between the earth and sun become both tactile and relatable.

-The proposal realises the role of an artist in the technological age as steward and performer through field work, translator of data, and colleague with scientists and public officers.
+Making the invisible matter recorded by resonant sciences tactile and visible, the subjective feeling of places becomes ÆSTHETIC RESONANCES, woven into tapestries.
+Creating geological and geopolitical empathy in navigating difficult conversations simultaneously engages in analysis and feeling.
+The proposal realizes the role of an artist in the technological age as steward and performer through field work, translator of data, and colleague with scientists and public officers.
 The specific data compiled by researchers at UiO the NGU within Norway, as well as the global network of resonances research scientists makes the artistic research open to nearly limitless possibilities to reveal ways technology, logistics, cybernetics, aviation, agriculture, history, archiving, migration, commerce, societal structures can be touched by traditional and contemporary craft and performance.

 FORMAL AND OBJECTIVE SUMMARY

-Studying specific sites, allows several of the Platonic Forms of Beauty, Movement and Time to be observed through what is right in front of us.
-Instead of an ideological drive prone to missing details, the objective is to examine the ways answers to present day issues may have been right in front of us.
+The project aims to engage directly in the ethics and morality of human choices at every level, providing examples and test models for future innovations in cross disciplinary studies, culture production, sustainable inventions, social policies, and commerce.
+Studying specific sites, roots ancient concepts such as Platonic Forms, Beauty, Movement, Time to be observed through what is essentially right in front of, below and around us.
+Instead of a purely ideologically driven project that can be prone to missing details, the objective is to examine ways answers to present day concerns may have been right in front of us.
 By reexamining the recorded layers of invisible emanations, data from magnetic resonances are translated into experiencing new understandings in the changes within and on earth.

 The artistic research bridges the work of scientists with the public.
 Paleomagnetism, remnant magnetism, and resonance studies impact the ways geologically rooted stories foster deeper consideration and pluralistic understanding.
 The final, visually abstract translations of the data are planned for educationally decorative use in public buildings and offices, as well as scenographic art for interaction with musicians, dancers, and audiences.
 The tapestries invite people to reflect deeply on the ways invisible forces are always present and involved with the human body and everyday life.